mithunpaul08/mean-teacher/pytorch/README.md

 ``` python main.py
 ```

+Notes to self:

+If you get: the import torch before comet error again. fixed it by forcefully upgrading to new version using pip install --no-cache-dir --upgrade comet_ml"
 ### Latest status as of Nov 12th 2019 4pm.
 - fixed negative val accuracy problem.
 But every epoch now has exactly same val accuracies..looks like classifier2 is not learning